Andy O'Sullivan

-Andy O'Sullivan (died 22 November 1923) was an Intelligence Officer and regional leader in the Irish Republican Army who died during the 1923 Irish hunger strikes while in prison.
+Andy O'Sullivan (died 22 November 1923) was an Irish militant and Republican activist who was an intelligence officer and regional leader in the Irish Republican Army.
+He died during the 1923 Irish hunger strikes while in prison.

 Background

 O'Sullivan was a member of the Irish Republican Army (IRA) and was one of three IRA men to die on hunger strike in 1923.
 IRA Volunteers Joseph Whitty from Wexford died on 2 September 1923 and Denny Barry from Cork died on 20 November 1923 in the Curragh Camp hospital.
 O'Sullivan died as a result of hunger on 22 November 1923 in Mountjoy Prison.
-Whitty, Barry and O'Sullivan were three of the 22 Irish Republicans (in the 20th century) who died on hunger-strike.
+Whitty, Barry and O'Sullivan were three of the 22 Irish Republicans (in the 20th century) who died on hunger strike.

-O'Sullivan was born in Denbawn, County Cavan in 1885, the eldest of eight children.
-His father Michale Sorohan has emigrated to the Us but returned to take over the family farm.
+O'Sullivan was born in Denbawn, County Cavan in 1882, the eldest of eight children.
+His father Michael Sorohan emigrated to the United States but returned to take over the family farm.
 Andy worked on the family farm but won a scholarship provided by the local paper The Anglo-Celt, to Monaghan Agricultural College.
 From there he won another scholarship to the Royal Albert College in Dublin and attended the college as a full time student from 1907 - 1909.
-He graduated as one of the top students in his year and he was also elected head of the student union which was the highest elected position in the college.
+He graduated as one of the top students in his year and was also elected head of the student union, the highest elected position in the college.
 In addition he was secretary of the college hurling team which was undefeated after 14 games in 1909.